fejlek/Nine-Circles-Statistics/1 First Circle - Linear Regression/First_circle_linear_regression_1.md

 VIF considers only regression models in which all predictors enter linearly.
-We can consider a more sophisticated redundancy analysis using the function *redun*, which uses more flexible regression splines for predicting each variable from all others.
+We can consider a more sophisticated redundancy analysis using the function redun, which employs more flexible regression splines to predict each variable from all others.
 We can see from the results that no more predictors seem excessively redundant (we chose a 0.95 R-squared cutoff). <br/>

 ``` r
 library(Hmisc)